geofis/manuscritos-2021/README.md

 # <a name="english-version"></a> List of manuscripts for 2021

-My goal for 2021 or, rather, for the first 6 months will be (in addition to teching): to write and **send** 3 manuscripts.
+My goal for 2021 or, rather, for the first 6 months, will be (in addition to teching): to write and **send** 3 manuscripts.
 This is the first time I make new year's resolutions.
 Why?
 Two reasons motivate me:

 1. Because I want to change the "it's a work in progress" for "this is my contribution".
 Visualizing many of my "works in progress" will make it easier for me to complete them.
 This is not a competition, it's about "giving birth"